William Phips: Randolph arrived at Boston

 Randolph's writ of quo warranto required a response from Massachusetts by the end of "Michaelmas term."
-Empty-handed, Randolph and his brother boarded a pink bound for England on December 14.
+Having not received a response, Randolph and his brother boarded a ship bound for England on December 14.
 A few days later, Phips began making preparations but was detained by problems with the Boston government and the ongoing search for victuals.
-In a discussion with Phips, Knepp allows, as a purser, that many of the crew owe him money, and says that he would have them thrown into jail except that it would hinder His Majesty's treasure hunt.
-Phips finally sailed clear of the Boston Harbor on January 19, 1684 but unfortunately not before some of his rogue-ish crew could cause a small riot in Boston and perpetrate a despicable assault in Hull, according to Knepp.
+Phips finally sailed clear of the Boston Harbor on January 19, 1684 but unfortunately not before some of his crew could caused a small riot in Boston and perpetrate a despicable assault in Hull, according to Knepp.
 Knepp was not on board, meaning he had effectively deserted according to the Articles, "though I should be almost undone by it" and so it became all the more important for Knepp to show Phips in a bad light.